AlanOSheadev/Flies-fish-love/README.md

 The home page and search pages are paginated.
 When there are more than 8 flies in the database the landing page displays them in pages of 8 with a number counter telling the visitor how many flies are being displayed and how many there are in total.
 The seach pages are also paginated and will display the flies in groups of 8 per page.
 The search pages do not have a counter in them.
 This is as expected.

 I sent the Heroku link to fly fishermen and fly tiers and the feedback was that the app looks well and was seen as being very useful.
+They suggested that for mobile phones I should increase the size of the Link on the drop down menu on the home page as it could be hard to see otherwise.
+This was adjusted and is now in line with expectations.

 To validate my code I used the dev tools to examine each page and then run them through appropriate validators as follows I also beautified the code using online beautifiers.